michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.1.6 =
+- Added the `stopped_sorting_fields` JavaScript hook for field type that supports sortable fields.
 - Added support of repeatable rich text editor of the `textarea` field type except quick tags.
 - Added an example of download button in the demo plugin.
 - Added the `system` custom field type.